Table of Contents

-This type of water damage can be caused from a broken hot water tank (see this Low Hot Water Pressure: The 5 Causes and What To Do) or can involve water lines breaking or leaking in the house, like a leaking flexible hose under your sink that goes undetected for a week.
+This type of water damage can be caused by a broken hot water tank (see this Low Hot Water Pressure: The 5 Causes and What To Do) or can involve water lines breaking or leaking in the house, like a leaking flexible hose under your sink that goes undetected for a week.

 The leaks are commonly seen in household items that have either overflown, such as a bathtub or sink.
 Or a malfunction in an appliance like an ice maker, dishwasher, or washing machine, where the automatic shut-off feature doesn’t work, and the water keeps pumping out.

 Related: What to do if you have carpet in your wet basement.